 Preparing for Lord’s Supper AT HOME:

-We hope to celebrate the Lord’s Supper again on Sunday, November 29.
+We hope to celebrate the Lord’s Supper on May 2.
 Some will be in attendance at West End but more of us will be limited to celebrating it ‘virtually’.
 We are thankful that in this time when we can’t all be together, that we can still commune this way with God and each other.

 As we have noted previous times, the Lord’s Supper has its roots in the Israelite feast of the Passover.
 Interestingly, this was not a ‘church’ gathering but a fellowship meal that was celebrated once a year in the home.
 It was a full meal and was led by the head of the household with specific questions asked by one of the children.
 It became a time of remembering and a celebration focused on what God has done for God’s people.

 When Jesus celebrated the Passover meal with his disciples, the last meal before his death on the cross, he too celebrated this fellowship meal privately in an upper room.
 And following Jesus’ resurrection, the early church in celebrating the Lord’s Supper also did so as a meal in a home.
 So, celebrating in our homes may be unique to our practice, but it has some striking ties to the past.

 On May 2 we will be led through the liturgy and participation in a way that will be familiar to most of us.
 We recognize that not all of us may be comfortable participating in communion virtually from our homes.
 Please do not feel any obligation to participate if you are not comfortable doing so.
 Our celebration does not determine our unity, it comes out of it.